 Gilles Rivard

-Editor - urban watersheds modeling, stormwater control measures (SCM) in cold climate.
+Editor - urban watersheds modeling, stormwater control measures (SCM) in cold climates.
 Vice-President, NHC, Lasalle, QC.

 Hailiang Shen